Muaazbinsaeed/tensorflow_Server/Readme.md

 ##A REST API for Tensorflow Serving for Deep-ALPR model.

 Generalizes to any deep-learning model (Servable), served with Tensorflow Serving.

-However the Deep-ALPR model will not be released. https://tensorflow.github.io/serving/serving_basic
+However the Deep-ALPR model will not be released.!

+#####Follow Tutorial here:

+https://tensorflow.github.io/serving/serving_basic